 Poultry, which is any chicken or turkey or any feathered edible animal must be cooked to an internal temperature of 165 degrees Fahrenheit, make sure the probe is inserted into meat and not any cavities of the bird.
 Ground beef must be cooked to an internal temperature of 160 degrees Fahrenheit.
 The USDA now has new guidelines for cooking cut meats, such as a beef roast or pork roast.
 The new guideline for beef is that the internal temperature reaches at least 145 degrees Fahrenheit and the meat after being removed from the heat source is allowed to rest for three minutes, this allows the meat to maintain temperature a little longer to ensure proper cooking temperatures.
 Pork must be cooked to an internal temperature of at least 145 degrees Fahrenheit and also allow it to rest for three minutes after being removed from the heat.
 This is all according to the United States Department of Agriculture (USDA).

-Water boils at 212 degrees Fahrenheit and ice freezes at 32 degrees Fahrenheit.
-You have an instant read thermometer and what to check to see if it will read correctly.
+Water boils at 212 degrees Fahrenheit at sea level ( for every 500 feet above sea level deduct one degree from 212 for the boiling point) and ice freezes at 32 degrees Fahrenheit.
+If you have an instant read thermometer and what to check to see if it will read correctly.
 Boil some water and insert the probe safely into the boiling water the probe should read 212 degrees, if not there is usually an adjustment screw or nut under the dial that can be adjusted, simply adjust until it reads 212 while in the water.
 You can do the same with a glass of ice cubes and water the instant read should read 32 degrees when inserted in the glass, if not use the adjustment procedure to correct it.

 Let’s go over a few essentials again to make sure everyone stays healthy this summer.
 One tablespoon of bleach to a gallon of water will sanitize that is to say kill bacteria on prep surfaces.
 Wash your hands for 20 seconds or more with warm soapy water.
 Make sure your instant read thermometer is calibrated.
 Put any food products in the bottom of the cooler, cold air settles so ice chills from the top down.
 You can use baggies or any method to keep your salads and meats from getting water logged, but it is important to keep your food chilled, by using plenty of ice or ice packs and check regularly for proper temperature.
 Your picnic awaits and now you can be assured no one will get sick from food bacteria.
 Oh and don’t forget the sanitizing solution to use at the picnic site, and wash your hands.